matter-labs/zinc/zinc-book/src/appendix/D-built-in-functions.md

 Return type: `()`

-**Note**: This function is special, as it accepts arbitrary number of arguments of any type after the format string.
+**Note**: This function is special, as it accepts an arbitrary number of arguments of any type after the format string.

 ## `assert`